-I know what it's like to plan a wedding and be overwhelmed with everything your budget needs to cover.
+I know what it's like to plan a wedding and be overwhelmed with everything that your budget needs to cover.
 And when you've never planned a wedding before, it can be hard to make good decisions, because you honestly don't know what the best option is and what the ramifications of that choice will be.
-That's why I always recommend that my brides hire a professional wedding planner, but that's a topic for another day.
+That's one of the reasons I always recommend that my brides hire a professional wedding planner.

-Today I wanted to talk about what happens when a couple doesn't hire a planner or a day of coordinator for their wedding.
-What happens is that the photographer kind of becomes the coordinator.
+Today I wanted to focus on what happens when a couple doesn't hire a planner or a day of coordinator for their wedding: the photographer kind of becomes the coordinator.
 And that's not always in the couple's best interest.

 Don't get me wrong.
 I love helping my couples put together their wedding day timelines.
 I will make sure things keep moving throughout the portrait time.
 I will tell the girls how to hold their bouquets and advise the bride and groom on how to cut the cake.
 I will work with the DJ or band throughout the reception to make sure we're on the same page with the parent dances and the bouquet and garter toss.